The MuZZZeum Sleepover program is sponsored in part by:

 FREQUENTLY ASKED QUESTIONS

-What does it cost to sleepover?
+What does it cost for a sleepover?

 $40 per child (17 and under).
 For every five children, one adult is admitted free.
 Adults over that ratio are charged $40 each.
 GST is included.
 Prices are subject to change.
 A non-refundable deposit of $400 is required to confirm a booking.
 Full payment, as well as detailed group information, is due two weeks before the date of your sleepover.

 Who can come?

 Youth groups, Sparks, Brownies, Guides and Pathfinders, Beavers, Cubs, Scouts, School Classes, 4H groups, etc. We aim for a minimum of 80 campers and 16 adult supervisors to run a Sleepover.